 Don’t overload the refrigerator.
 The cold air needs to circulate freely to keep foods at the proper temperature.

-Make sure the refrigerator is level, so the door automatically swings shut instead of open.
+Make sure the refrigerator is level so the door automatically swings shut.
 If the floor isn’t level, use shims to prop up the front of the refrigerator.

 Don’t worry about placing hot leftovers in the refrigerator.
 It won’t affect energy use significantly, and cooling food to room temperature first can increase the chance of food-borne illnesses.

 Check the seal on your refrigerator door by closing it on a dollar bill.
 If you can pull the bill out easily, it’s time to replace the gaskets.
 You can purchase a replacement kit from an appliance dealer or a home center.